 A water rower, in my opinion, is the closest piece of equipment you can buy that resembles lifelike rowing actions.
 This is achieved by pulling back on the handle/cord which turns the blade inside the small tank of water.
 The level of resistance is determined by how hard you row.
 Essentially just like you would in a boat.

 For tall people, I recommend the A1 Series by Water Rower as these machines have a 39″ inseam maximum.
 Which is close to the longest measurement I have come across.
 Water Rower also has the biggest I’ve seen which is 40″ inseam, The M1 Series.
 However, this model is almost double the price of this unit.
 So I feel the 39″ inseam A1 Series is quite sufficient for the majority of taller people and at an affordable price.

 About The A1 Series Water Rower

-This may not concern you, and if it doesn’t I highly encourage you to check out the A series.
-Besides lacking the tracking data most rowing machines boast in this price range, the A1 Series makes up for in ergonomic design.
+This may not concern you, and if it doesn’t I highly encourage you to check out the A-series.
+Besides lacking the tracking data most rowing machines boast in this price range, the A1 Series makes up for in an ergonomic design.

 A Classic, But A Goodie For Us Tall Rowers

 The A1 Series by Water Rower is a classic rowing machine much loved around the globe.
-For its life like resemblance to rowing to the simply maintenance and lack of mechanical parts to break down.
+For its life-like resemblance to rowing to the simple maintenance and lack of mechanical parts to break down.
 The A1 Series is certainly a hot favorite.
 For many people, the feeling of gushing water around the tank is not only quieter, but better than the loudness of a hydraulic and air type water rower.

 44 Inch Inseam Rower For Tall People